 If you don’t know what an expert system is, or what machine learning is then it becomes very hard to communicate effectively in an increasingly tech driven world.
 Let the technology department program and configure the software for you but you need to be able to speak the same language as them.

 I’ll talk about one behaviour lawyers need to acquire: being opportunistic.
 Lawyers are busy people.
 It is usually all we can do to survive the current deal or project and keep our head above water.
 However, there are opportunities being squandered because lawyers don’t have the time, the energy or the inclination to be proactive in looking for new ways to solve problems or add value to clients.
 Law firms need to free up the time, and lawyers need to embrace opportunities.
 The University of Law has partnered with the O-shaped lawyer to create the first courses to instil these behaviours.

 Tech can help with drafting documents, but it won’t replace the need for need for lawyers to freehand draft bespoke clauses a lot of the time.
 Software really helps with the framework of the document.
 It will replace that age old need to stitch different precedents together, but the complex bespoke drafting will still need to be done by humans.
 The mundane part will go, but the skill still remains necessary.

 Law is a people business, and that won’t change anytime soon.
 All the soft people skills you needed before, you still need just as much.
 Tech won’t change any of that.

-For ideas on tech, and how they affect the law, see some of our videos at www.law.ac.co.uk/ultra.
+For ideas on tech, and how they affect the law, See videos on tech and how it affects law.